DataBiosphere/azul/README.md

 ## 6.2 Big red button

 In the event of an emergency, Azul can be shut down immediately using the `enable_lambdas.py` script.
-When using this script, make sure that your deployment is selected and your python environment is activated.
+Before using this script, make sure that the desired deployment is selected and your Python virtual environment is activated.

 Shut down Azul by running